 While the above results were about NewHope-Usenix, NewHope-CCA-KEM should not behave very differently.
-As noted earlier, the primary difference is that NewHope-CCA-KEM uses key transport to establish its shared secret, rather than reconciliation like in NewHope-Usenix, and that NewHope-CCA-KEM achieves IND-CCA security by using a variant of the Fujisaki-Okamoto transform to reconstruct and check ciphertexts.
+As noted earlier, the primary difference is that NewHope-CCA-KEM uses public key encryption to transport a seed which is processed to compute the shared secret, rather than reconciling some inherent shared secret as in NewHope-Usenix.
+Additionally, NewHope-CCA-KEM achieves IND-CCA security by using a variant of the Fujisaki-Okamoto transform to reconstruct and check ciphertexts.
 Communication sizes (ciphertexts) increase by 32 bytes, which should have minimal effect.
 Computation costs of NewHope-CCA-KEM are higher than NewHope-Usenix, primarily to the re-encryption in the decapsulation operation.
 NewHope-CCA-KEM's extremely fast performance means the cost of this re-encryption is still quite small.